rfo909/CFT/README.md

 ## Global functions

 CFT currently implements 70+ object types, with 390+ library functions.
-Of these, about 30 are global, the rest exist as object member functions, such as the File.hash() invoked in above example.
+Of these, about 30 are global, the rest exist as object member functions, such as the String.split() invoked in above example.

 The global functions return different values, such as the current directory, an empty dictionary, and so on.